folbert/fewbricks/README.md

 `field_label_prefix` - Text to prepend on labels.
 We will automatically add a space between the prefix and the original label.
 Note that if you set this on a brick, all the bricks fields, including fields for any sub brick, will get the prefix.
 `field_label_suffix` - Same as above but a suffix.

+##What about styling?
+Do as you want but one idea is that you create a css/less/sass/what-have-you file for each module and place it alongside the PHP-file and giving it the same name as the PHP-file.

 ##Developer mode
 By setting Fewbricks in developer mode, some extra debugging related to Febricks and ACF will become available.
-Also, every time a field group is registered, a check for duplicate keys will be carried out.
-You enable developer mode by setting a constant, preferrably in wp-config.php, named FEWBRICKS_DEV_MODE to true.
+Also, every time a field group is registered, a check for duplicate keys will be excuted.
+You enable developer mode by setting a constant, preferrably in wp-config.php, named FEWBRICKS_DEV_MODE to true:
+`define('FEWBRICKS_DEV_MODE', true)`

 If developer mode is enabled, you can also var dump the fields settings each time a field group is registered.
-This is done by passing a get variable named "dumpfewbricksfields" to any page.
+This is done by passing a get variable named "dumpfewbricksfields" to any page like so: http://mywordpressinstall.com/wp-admin/?dumpfewbricksfields .

+##Field info
+If you use the technique described above to enter developer mode, you will also get info about each field in the form of a yellow and blue info field next to each field in the backend.
+The yellow field hold the name of the field and the blue one holds the id.
+If you want the developer mode activated but not displaying the field info, add the following code to the same file that you activated developer mode in:
+ `define('FEWBRICKS_HIDE_ACF_INFO', true)`

+The code displaying the field info was originally found in the plugin [ACF: Field Snitch](https://sv.wordpress.org/plugins/advanced-custom-fields-field-snitch/) by [Stupid Studio](https://stupid-studio.com/) and modified by [Bryan Willis](https://gist.github.com/bryanwillis/bbfdce5febd3db16c53c#file-acf-field-snitch-v5-js) to work with verison 5 of ACF.

 ##Important
 Due to restrictions in the WordPress table structure, the max length of a field name is 64 characters.
 So if you have fields that go a couple of levels deep (for example a brick in a flexible field that have a repeater), you may run out of space for the name.
 Therefore, it is wise to shorten names so instead of for example "download_button", use "dl_btn".
 This should be considered whe creating instances of bricks and fields.
 If the value of a field is not saved, the reason is most likely that the name is too long.
-Note that the name that is displayed when hovering the question mark next to the label is the name that you should use to get the field.
-This name is not the name that the field is stored as in the DB.

 ##ACF Local JSON
 Fewbricks supports [ACF Local JSON](http://www.advancedcustomfields.com/resources/local-json/).
-Using this hosuls speed things up a bit since we dont have to execute all the PHP-code that Fewbricks is made up of.
-Follow these steps to activate local-json:
+Using this should speed things up a bit since we dont have to execute all the PHP-code that Fewbricks is made up of.
+Follow these steps to activate local-JSON:

 1. As outlined in the [ACF instructions for local JSON](http://www.advancedcustomfields.com/resources/local-json/): in the themes directory, create a directory named acf-json.
 2. In the admin area, navigate to the Fewbricks admin page which is placed in the ACF menu.
 Click "Build JSON" and let the page reload.